PiNodeIT/BANquita-GiftCard/README.md

 The folder "src" contains the base image
 The folder "GiftCard" is where the giftcards in PNG format will be saved.

-Once you start the script it will ask you to enter the SEED and finally a name you want to give the file (without extension)
+Once you start the script it will ask you to enter the SEED , the DEPOSIT address and finally a name you want to give the file (without extension)

 that's it, now inside the folder "GiftCard" you will find 2 file :
   - (name)_GiftCard.png is the giftcard